 The sprawling desert landscape around the park has allowed for many residential developments.
 Any of the surrounding towns have plenty of Airbnbs, at relatively low prices!
 You’ll find anything from glamping sites to large, poolside estates.

-I choose to stay in a beautifully decorated, mid century style Airbnb.
+I choose to stay in a beautifully decorated, mid-century-style Airbnb.
 And let me tell you, there was nothing more relaxing than the porch swing after an early day of hiking.

 What to Pack for Joshua Tree National Park

 - America the Beautiful National Park Pass.
-This pass grants you access to all the USA national parks, plus many other federal lands, for only $80 a year.
+This national park pass grants you access to all the USA national parks, plus many other federal lands, for only $80 a year.
 This pass covers you and everyone in your vehicle!
 To compare, the entry fee to only Joshua Tree National Park is $30.

 - Water, tons of water.
 Dry desert environments require you to bring double the amount of water you normally would.
 While some places in the park have water bottle refill stations, I recommend bringing at least 5 gallons of water.
 We kept a large water jug in the back of the car for emergencies.
 When hiking in dry, hot environments you will dehydrate faster.
 Plan to bring at least 2-3 liters of water with you on every hike, even if you aren’t straying far from the car.